DataDog/documentation/content/en/real_user_monitoring/explorer/export.md

 ## Overview

-You can copy, export, and download your aggregated search query in the [RUM Explorer][1].
+You can use your RUM query in dashboards, monitors, and Datadog's RUM API.
+Copy, export, and download your aggregated search query in the [RUM Explorer][1].

 {{< img src="real_user_monitoring/explorer/export/rum_explorer_export.png" alt="Export button in the right hand corner of the RUM Explorer" width="80%" >}}